 How to Apply the Latest in eCommerce Functionality and UX Design to Increase Adoption

 Digital capabilities and payment technologies have changed the way consumers shop; your colleagues are no different.
-Yet many businesses struggle to keep current internal marketing portals that offer some form of ordering/purchasing features.
-Legacy systems were often built without scalability in mind, and thus many remain in a form where orders still have to feed through to purchasing departments or internal marketing teams for approval and fulfillment.
+Yet many businesses struggle to keep current internal marketing portals (also commonly referred to as “marketing stores”) that offer some form of ordering/purchasing features.
+Legacy marketing store systems were often built without scalability in mind, and thus many remain in a form where orders still have to feed through to purchasing departments or internal marketing teams for approval and fulfillment.
 Not providing a fully self-serve, user-friendly environment makes it harder for marketers to leverage all of the assets they’ve produced, and low self-sufficiency slows down customer-facing functions.

 The lack of investment in these systems is understandable; they don’t directly correlate to the bottom line.
 But if you take the long view, they’re invaluable when it comes to brand and sales enablement.
 Customer-facing teams are among your best channels for promoting your brand.
 And with marketing increasingly being held accountable for justifying every expense, it’s critical that what you produce is visible and accessible to stakeholders.